 Generally, contributions to the plan during the marriage are a form of compensation and the community property of the participant and the participant's spouse.
 However, when the participant began participation prior to the marriage, the states take differing approaches to determine the separate or community nature of the participant's interest in the retirement plan, but all tend to adopt some type of "apportionment" approach.
 In a defined benefit plan it is usually based on timing, comparing time employed prior to and during the marriage.
-In a defined contribution, plan, the participant's account record is examined and consideration is given to the timing and amount of each contribution to the plan.
+In a defined contribution, plan, consideration is given to the timing and amount of each contribution to the plan.
+In Texas, see Tex.
+Fam.
+Code § 3.007.